- Overview of the St Albans, Vermont Ansteys

 By 1870, George was living in Oswego, New York, working as a labourer.
 Then in August 1880, he signed up once again with the Army, this time in Cincinnati, Ohio with “8 Coy C” for a five year stint, remaining with them until August 1885 when he was discharged.
 He immediately re-signed up for another five years, this time at Angel Island, California with “8 Inf K“; he was discharged in August 1890 with character “excellent“.
 During his final stint in the Army, George had married Joanna Creamer in 1889 in Nebraska; we find no children from this marriage (though see below for stepchildren).

-By 1892, George was living in Missouri.
-He was still there in 1900 where he appears in both the St. Louis, Missouri Trade Directory as “Anstey George R watch[man] r.
+George was still in Missouri in 1900 where he appears in both the St. Louis, Missouri Trade Directory as “Anstey George R watch[man] r.
 1135 Kentucky AV“, as well as the 1900 Census as a “watchman” living in St Louis, Missouri with his wife Joanna and her two children from a previous marriage.